The six (6) main components of LB1107 are highlighted below.

 - LB1107 sets a minimum allocation for Nebraska’s existing Property Tax Credit Cash Fund and establishes a new refundable income tax credit for property taxes paid, such that even property owners who owe no income taxes could receive a check from the state.

-Stay tuned for future Client Updates that explain and analyze these six (6) components of LB1107 in greater detail.
 Click here to read the complete text of this bill.

 A printable version of this information can be found by clicking HERE.